Students who fulfil a caring role at home often have many additional responsibilities aside from school. A young carer may be:

 Support and help with funding in order to access extracurricular opportunities or improve a student’s wellbeing.

-Signposting and referring to Spurgeons, the West Oxfordshire Young Carers Group and other young carers services.
+Signposting and referring to the OCC Young Carers service and other young carers services.

-We aim to understand and meet the needs of students who fulfil and caring role at home and encourage parents/carers to let us know if their child is a young carer.
+We aim to understand and meet the needs of students who fulfil a caring role at home and encourage parents/carers to let us know if their child is a young carer.

-If your child might be a young carer please contact Jane Roberts, via the school reception.
-Students can also self-refer to the service through their form tutor.
+If your child might be a young carer please contact the Mr Bonsell via email firstname.lastname@example.org .
+Students can also self-refer via email or through their form tutor.